$L^{2}$-approach to the Saito vanishing theorem: Preliminaries

 \item For each $E^{p,q}$, the connection $\nabla^{1,0} + \db$ is the metric connection with respect to $h$. \item The curvature of the hermitian bundle $E^{p,q}$ is equal to $- (\theta \varphi + \varphi \theta)$. {$\square$} \end{enumerate} \end{lemm}

-\begin{rema} Note that there are some notational differences from \cite{sabbah2022degenerating}.
+\begin{rema} We mention some notational differences from \cite{sabbah2022degenerating}.
 This is mainly because we wanted to reserve the notation $\theta\sta$ for the adjoint of the operator of $\theta$ when $X$ has a Kähler metric. \end{rema}